(Kevin has returned a hat to a girl on the beach.)

 JACK: Huh?

 KEVIN: Uh, well...it's for school.
 I mean, if you had to write about it, what would you say?
-OK, time for a meaningful father-son exchange here.
-A thoughtful summing up.

 JACK: I get up at five in the morning.
 I fight traffic.
 I bust my hump all day, I fight traffic again.
 Then I pay my taxes - "The End ".